 Actively Recruiting

-Safety and Efficacy of Umbilical Cord-Derived Mesenchymal Stem Cell Transplantation in Treating Bronchopulmonary Dysplasia in Premature Infants
+Safety and Efficacy of Umbilical Cord-derived Mesenchymal Stem Cell Transplantation in the Treatment of Bronchopulmonary Dysplasia in Premature Infants

 Led by The Children's Hospital of Zhejiang University School of Medicine · Updated on 2025-01-23